ErikBuennig/strtools/README.md

 # strtools
 **strtools** is a rust library for various helpful string extensions.
-It is under active development and adding more features are planned, criticism and contributions are welcome.
+It is under active development and adding more features is planned, criticism and contributions are welcome.

 ## Examples
 ```rust